mjclemente/eversigncfc/README.md

 ### Reference Manual for `helpers.use_template`

 This section documents every public method in the `helpers/use_template.cfc` file.
 Unless indicated, all methods are chainable.
+To better understand how these work, you'll want to read the [documentation regarding the Use Template endpoint](https://eversign.com/api/documentation/methods#use-template).

 #### `addField( required struct field )`